intel/GPGMM/README.md

 ```

 # Project integration
+Aside from DirectX or Vulkan libraries, **GPGMM has no additional dependencies** when deployed.
+GPGMM is distributed for use as source-only.
 It is recommended to use the built-in GN or CMake build targets.
-Otherwise, a shared library can be used for other build systems.
+Alternatively, a shared library can be built to enable other build systems.

 ## Source based builds